 What is a hamstring injury?

-- Not warming up and stretching before doing an activity.
+- Sports, or not warming up and stretching before activity

-- Suddenly increasing the amount of your training.
+- Sudden increase in the amount of your training

 What are the signs and symptoms of a hamstring injury?